 “Further information will be forwarded you as soon as it is received.

 “Howard F. Bresee

 His mother had no idea that he had already been transferred to Japan.

 The Red Cross boxes sent to the camp for the POWs were misappropriated by the Japanese.
 They took a great portion of the food from the boxes and were seen walking around the camp eating American chocolate and smoking American cigarettes.
-Empty cans from American meats, fruit, and cheese were seen by the POWs in the Japanese garbage.
+Empty cans of American meats, fruit, and cheese were seen by the POWs in the Japanese garbage.

+Corporal punishment was common in the camp and done for the slightest reason or for no reason.
+One guard in the camp, Tsunesuke Tsuda, beat the POWs the most because he wanted to break their spirit and humble them.
+Most of the beatings took place at morning or evening muster while the POWs were at attention.
 The POWs were punched, slapped, clubbed, kicked, hit with shoes and belts, and even furniture was used on the POWs as they stood at attention.
 Some POWs were hit in the throat which resulted in their not being able to speak for a week.
 He beat the POWs so severely and often, that he was required to sign a statement not to beat the POWs under penalty of death.

 Individual beatings were also common in the camp.
 When a POW was beaten, he frequently had to hold a heavy object like a log or rock, or a bucket of water, over his head as he stood at attention.
 POWs also were slapped, or hit with a rifle butt, because during muster, they failed to bow to the guard at the right angle.
 From January 5, 1943, until March 21, 1943, the POWs were made to run excessive distances.
 On one occasion, in March 1943, they were forced to run 4 to 5 miles in the rain without shirts.